neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 #### The benefits of writing semantic HTML are:

-- [ ] `Accessibility`: Screenreaders can function much better with semantic HTML, which can help e.g. visually impaired users to navigate the webpage and have a better user experience
+- [ ] `Accessibility`: Screen readers can work much better with semantic HTML, which can help e.g. visually impaired users to navigate the webpage and have a better user experience.
-- [ ] `SEO`: It's relevant for search engines to evaluate the importance and the context of the different parts of a web page
+- [ ] `SEO`: It's relevant for search engines to evaluate the importance and the context of the different parts of a web page.
 - [ ] `Readability`: It's easier for other developers to understand your code.
 And also for yourself in the future!